Monday, February 23, 2026

 Monday, January 19, 2026

-And right there, in that pause between hope and doubt, my most frequently asked question appears: “Why do you claim rituals are only theater and not magic?
+And right there, in that pause between hope and doubt, my most frequently asked question appears: “Why do you claim rituals are only theater and not occult practice?
 And if they’re only theater—why do so many people use them?”

 I love these questions.
 Not because they give me a reason to argue, but because I can feel that behind them there’s something more valuable than curiosity.
 There’s a hunger for reality.
 There’s a desire not to be deceived—neither by others nor by your own eyes.
-And if those questions aren’t met honestly, a person can spend years “doing magic” and still never truly step onto the Path of working with the magic of the mind.
+And if those questions aren’t met honestly, a person can spend years “doing occult work” and still never truly step onto the Path of working with mind-centered occult practice.
 They’ll be busy, they’ll be excited, they’ll have experiences… but they won’t have truth they can stand on.

 Friday, January 16, 2026